Date: 7 November 2013. Silverware and

 deciding factors was that it disassembles and fits in a small area.
 A

 bulky unit would not be aboard Seaweed.
-I don't have room for it.
+I would not have room for it.

-Be sure to sort thru all your hand utensils.
+Be sure to sort through all your hand utensils.
 The old

-fashioned hand crank stirrer might be useful aboard unless you're planning
+fashioned hand crank stirrer might be useful aboard unless you are planning

 on bringing your electric mixer.
 That sort of decision boils down to the

 type of cooking you do.
-If you're a baker you will know what you need to
+If you are a baker you will know what you need to

 create those wonderful pies and cookies, cakes, and brownies.
 However if

-you do not bake on dry land I doubt very seriously if suddenly you're
+you do not bake on dry land I doubt very seriously if suddenly you are

-If you haven't used it in the past year,
+If you have not used the item in the past year,

 I'd love to hear of your progress.